Cities Programme People

 Dr Liam Magee

-Dr Liam Magee is Associate Director, Research and Development, responsible for the coordination and development of UN Global Compact Cities Programme’s research activities which are conducted to support, inform and add value to cities’ innovation projects and enhance knowledge from their methodology and outcomes.
-This role includes development of new research projects, submissions for funding and supervision of interns research activities.
-Liam’s academic expertise and interest lies in the intersection between social research and new technology ….(read more)
+Dr Liam Magee is a Research Fellow at the Institute of Culture and Society at the University of Western Sydney.
+His many responsibilities with the Cities Programme have included the coordination and development of the Programme’s research activities which are conducted to support, inform and add value to cities’ innovation projects and enhance knowledge from their methodology and outcomes – development of new research projects, submissions for funding and supervision of interns’ research activities.
+Liam’s academic expertise and interest lies in the intersection between social research and new technology.
+The focus of his doctorate was on the social construction of information systems, with a principal focus on the Semantic Web…(read more)

 Dr Elizabeth Kath